Hunting wino and higgsino dark matter at the muon collider with disappearing tracks: Introduction

 While the common lore is that lepton colliders provide a ``clean'' experimental environment, at a MuC this is not entirely correct.
 The products of the in-flight decays of the muon beams and the results of their interactions with the detector and beamline material, usually known as ``Beam Induced Backgrounds'' (BIB), create a large particle flux that interacts with the detector elements.
 This in turn can cause the reconstruction of spurious DT candidates from the large number of detector hits.
 Because of this effect, the BIB is the primary source of background for the disappearing track signal at the MuC.
 In this article we perform the first realistic assessment of this background using full detector simulation of the most up-to-date MuC detector design.
 We find that the huge BIB can be tamed by exploiting timing information, quality criteria on the tracks and the fact that the signal tends to be centrally produced, while the BIB is largely in the forward direction.
 This careful assessment of the BIB is an important result of our analysis.

 The rest of this article is structured as follows.
 In Section~\ref{sec:theory} we discuss the phenomenology of charged LLPs at colliders, and then we briefly review the MSSM pure higgsino and pure wino benchmarks.
 In Section~\ref{sec:detector} we present our working setup for the MuC, and discuss in detail the event generation of the samples and the parameterisation of the detector response, including the use of the simulation software \GEANT~4 for the track detector.
 In Section~\ref{sec:bib} we study in detail the BIB, showing how it can be efficiently suppressed by a series of selection criteria that render it negligible.
 As a by-product, we derive the tracklet reconstruction efficiency at the MuC in a model independent manner.
-Finally, in Section~\ref{sec:analysis} we describe our analysis strategy and show that the MuC can cover very well the pure higgsino and pure wino scenarios, ousting a high-energy hadron collider.
+Finally, in Section~\ref{sec:analysis} we describe our analysis strategy and show that the MuC can cover the pure higgsino and pure wino scenarios, with a reach competitive to that of a high-energy hadron collider.
 We defer our conclusions to Section~\ref{sec:conclusions}.